 Selling Disability Insurance with No Medical Exam

-A myth of selling DI is that it requires a medical exam, which is a big speed bump for many clients.
+A myth of selling a disability insurance plan is that it requires a medical exam for eligibility, which is a big speed bump for many clients.

-The M.U.G. plan covers the essential expenses and in most cases requires no medical testing assuming the monthly benefit is less than $3,000.
+The M.U.G. plan covers the essential expenses and in most cases requires no medical testing assuming the monthly benefit doesn’t exceed the maximum benefit of $3,000.

 That’s right, submit the application directly to the insurance company without a medical exam or financial underwriting.

-The underwriters will review their medical history and issue the policy assuming all underwriting questions were accurate.
+The underwriters will review their medical history and issue the policy assuming all underwriting questions were accurate and eligibility is confirmed.
 Here’s one of the most popular no-medical M.U.G. plans.

 - 30-Day elimination period